ooples/pine_script_docs/source/essential/Alerts.rst

 `strategy.exit() <https://www.tradingview.com/pine-script-reference/v4/#fun_strategy{dot}exit>`__ and
 `strategy.order() <https://www.tradingview.com/pine-script-reference/v4/#fun_strategy{dot}order>`__.

-The argument used for the ``alert_message`` parameter is a "series string", so it can be constructed dynamically from any variable available to the script, as long as it is converted to string format.
+The argument used for the ``alert_message`` parameter is a "series string", so it can be constructed dynamically using any variable available to the script, as long as it is converted to string format.

 Let's look at a strategy where we use the ``alert_message`` parameter in both our